Your monthly gift of $30 supports a woman with skills to support her family and create sustainable change.

 After graduating from our program, women report positive changes in these key areas:

-Women create and connect to networks for support and advocacy: Nearly seven times as many participants report they have shared knowledge of their rights with other women in their communities.
+Women create and connect to networks for support and advocacy: More than 63 percent of participants report sharing information about their rights with other women at graduation, compared to 20 percent at enrollment.